 Italian Spaghetti with Clam Sauce Recipe

 A beloved Italian seafood pasta recipe, spaghetti with white clam sauce is a popular dish throughout Italy.
 In this Italian Spaghetti with Clam Sauce recipe, we’ll explain how to make a perfect, creamy seafood sauce without any additional ingredients—just like the best chefs make this dish in Italy!
+Here’s a look at a succulent plate of Spaghetti with Clams made with this recipe (below).

 Watch the Video Recipe!